The name of Parvada evokes the universe of birds and the simplicity of their flying.

 Is a desk lamp with three possible angles of lighting and a useful thress meters of cable for easy displacement.

 Material: pine wood and electrical system

 Bedside lamp with dimmer, adjust the light to the desired intensity simply by touching the metal part.

 In addition to the dimmer, the lamp offers three cylinders with different tones thanks to a coloured vinyl.
 Cylinders can be stacked to obtain different tones at the same time.

-Material: wood (oak & walnut), base lamp aluminium
+Material: wood (oak & walnut), base lamp aluminium, plexiglas and electrical system

 The project for the Moshi Moshi restaurants of the MYT Group was a very interesting challenge since the client worked directly with the design team.
 The goal was to create an object that integrated all the elements that were on the table so that the dinner guests could have a good experience and the service made easier.

 Material: Oak wook and engraving laser

 It is a vase made with ceramic paste.